ofrib24/Data-Augmentation---sky-crop/README.md

 # Sky Crop Dataset
 This project is used to create a new dataset from an existing COCO dataset, where the sky is cropped out of the images.
 The sky is detected by running a panoptic segmentation on the images and then cropping the lowermost pixel that contains the sky.
-Detectron2 segmentation model is used to run an inference on the images.
+Detectron2's segmentation model is used to run inference on the images.

 ## Installation
 Run the following python script to install detectron2